samsauder/Idris/README.md

-# idriseus
+# IdriseusEngine
-An improvement engine for the modern polymath
+An improvement engine for the modern polymath.